cloudinary-community/gatsby-transformer-cloudinary/README.md

 });
 ```

-There are several options to configure `dotenv` to use different env files either in development or production.
-You can find that [here](https://www.npmjs.com/package/dotenv).
+You can find other ways to configure `dotenv` and to use different env files either in development or production.
+You can read more about [dotenv here](https://www.npmjs.com/package/dotenv).

-Add your `.env.development` file to `.gitignore` so it's not committed.
+Don't commit your `.env.development` file, add it to `.gitignore` instead.

 ### 5. Configure your cloudName, apiKey and apiSecret on deployment 🚀